Lynovytsia: History

 The village was first mentioned in 1629, when a census was conducted.
 It was a settlement in Pyriatyn uyezd of Poltava Governorate of the Russian Empire.
 During World War II it was occupied by Axis troops between September 1941 and September 1943.
 Urban-type settlement since October 1960.

 In 1972 there were a sugar plant, a bakery, one sovkhoz, two schools and a library.

-In 1985 a post office was built here.

 In January 1989, population was 3440 people.
 In January 2013, population was 2743 people.